benofben/benlackey/posts/Fixing the Internet Part 2/README.md

 # Fixing the Internet Part 2

+This post was originally transcribed by my iPhone while hiking with Olive nearby Yssingeaux on July 3, 2025.
+I tried to use Gen AI to clean it up but that didn't work well.
+Ultimately, I started editing it into sentences and paragraphs.

 There is a notion that the problem with social media is that you’re the product because you don’t pay for it.
 That’s not accurate.

 ## Broadcast Media